 Passing Oberpollinger, a traditional – hence not exactly cheap – department store, you’ll get to the Bürgersaal, Citizen’s Hall, built in baroque style in the 18th century and also referred to as Bürgersaalkirche since it serves as the prayer and meeting room of the Marian Men Congregation “Annunciation”.

 Around the corner, left on Augustinerstraße, you’ll spot Munich’s most iconic landmark, the Frauenkirche, Church of our Lady.
-Sanctified already in 1494, the two towers with the characteristic Welsh caps like towers were added only in 1525.
-This house of worship serves as the cathedral of the Archdiocese of Munich and Freising and is the Archbishop’s seat.
+Obviously, this house of worship serves as the cathedral of the Archdiocese of Munich and Freising and is the Archbishop’s seat.
+Sanctified already in 1494, the two towers with the characteristic Welsh caps-like towers were added only in 1525.

 Usually, it is possible to climb up the south tower to get a spectacular view of Munich.
 Unfortunately, currently, it’s being renovated.